 State government's financial and political support remain integral to the continued financial sustainability of the institution.
-The University's fiscal year 2022 state appropriations remained strong, even though COVID-19 impacted the entire fiscal year.
+The University's fiscal year 2023 state appropriations remained strong, even though COVID-19 impacted the entire fiscal year.
 The State Legislature uses funding categories to maintain a balanced budget.

-Economic Conditions and Other Significant Factors (continued)
+Economic Conditions and Other Significant Factors (Continued)

 On March 11, 2020 the Governor of Arkansas issued Executive Order 20-03 declaring an emergency and ordering the Arkansas Department of Health to take action to prevent the spread of coronavirus disease (COVID-19).
 Various other Executive Orders followed.
 The emergency order remained in effect until it expired May 30, 2021, per Executive Order 21-07.
 During FY21 the campus moved to a blended instructional format.
 It included online, hybrid, and in class instruction.
-A similar format is planned for FY22, but with more emphasis on in class instruction.
+A similar format was used for FY22, but with more emphasis on in class instruction.
 Note 24 addresses the COVID-19 event.
 The long-term effects remain unknown.
 The Federal government provided CARES Act funding, through the Higher Education Emergency Relief Fund (HEERF), to address some of the vital needs.
 The American Rescue Plan funding was also added.
-Management continues to monitor the situation and adjust using the recommendations of the campus COVID Task Force.
-The future impact will depend upon the significance and duration of the event, as well as the University's ability to adapt.